Vision Science 206B. Anatomy and Physiology of the Eye and Visual System

 - How does the structure and function of the inner retinal circuitry change in response to photoreceptor degeneration?

-To address these questions, we use a variety of research techniques including patch-clamp electrophysiology, immunohistochemistry, high-resolution imaging (confocal, super-resolution, electron and two-photon microscopy) and protein biochemistry.
+To address these questions, we use a variety of research techniques including patch-clamp electrophysiology, immunohistochemistry, high-resolution imaging (confocal, super-resolution, light-sheet and two-photon microscopy) and protein biochemistry.

 Link to Pubmed Listing